 flow of sound waves from their viewpoint instantly changes.
 Is it possible to

 Our answer is, 'Yes it is.'

-On this site, we introduce our technology for online transmission of spatial audio information.
+On this site, we introduce our technology for online transmission of full spherical spatial sound information.
 This technology is named 'SOPA' which stands for 'Stream Of Panoramic Audio' and its features can be summarized as follows.

 A unique feature of this technology is that it allows for interactive manipulation of panning.

 In real-world situations, the locations of sound sources vary according to the movement of the listener's head.
 If a listener directly facing the sound source, for instance, a loudspeaker, turns his or her head to the left or right, the sound no longer arrives from the front.
 Therefore head movements can be interpreted as movements of the world from the viewpoint of the listener.
 In reality, this never occurs when listening to music through headphones since the headphones rotate along with the head.